Last Updated: March 2017

 Active Information Collection

-Our web sites may actively collect information from visitors both by asking you specific questions and by permitting you to communicate directly with us via email and/or feedback forms.
-Some of the information that you submit on our web sites may be personal information.
+Our websites may actively collect personal information from visitors both by asking you specific questions and by permitting you to communicate directly with us via email and/or feedback forms, and/or chat rooms.
+We may also collect personal information if you interact with the website or the Company via social media.
+Also, although you are not required to register to access the website, you may be asked to provide certain personal information when you visit certain sections of our website.

 Passive Information Collection